-Wisconsin ranks 39th in the number of government workers per population, meaning Wisconsin’s state and local governments are leaner than all but 11 other states.
-The number of public employees in Wisconsin has fallen over time, and current levels of public employment are significantly lower than they were a decade ago.
+Wisconsin ranks 35th in the number of government workers per population, meaning Wisconsin’s state and local governments are leaner than all but 15 other states.
+The number of public employees in Wisconsin has fallen over time, and current levels of public employment are significantly lower than they were around the turn of the century.

 Government Employment in Wisconsin has Fallen over Time